kevjchang/Lenovo-X1C7-20R1-Hackintosh/README.md

 - Microphone

-Uploaded Opencore bootloader is in debug mode, if you manage to get it working on your machine then follow the official guide to complete the installation and turn off debug mode
+Uploaded Opencore bootloader is in debug mode.
+If you manage to get my EFI folder to boot on your machine, then follow the official guide to complete the installation and turn off debug mode.